maas-nrw/openpoiservice/README.md

 `column_mappings` in `openpoiservice/server/ops_settings.yml` controls which OSM information will be considered in the database and also if these may be queried by the user via the API , e.g.
+(see [Hint for changing name or location of config files](#changing-the-name-or-location-of-config-files) for further information on how the path can be changed).
 ```yaml
 wheelchair: